eadf/esp_mqtt_lcd/README.md

 ###Required:

-esp_iot_sdk_v0.9.4_14_12_19 ( v0.9.5 breaks everything )
+esp_iot_sdk_v0.9.4_14_12_19

-Actually, i have not tested this with v0.9.5.
-I tested a clean sdk 0.9.5 install with one of the basic examples (could have been blinky).
+I have not tested this with v0.9.5.
+I tested a [clean sdk 0.9.5 install](https://github.com/pfalcon/esp-open-sdk) with one of the basic examples ([blinky](https://github.com/esp8266/source-code-examples)).
 It compiled and uploaded fine but the esp had a infinite crash loop with some message about "MEM CHK FAIL" on the console.
-So i threw the whole sdk out.
+So i threw the whole sdk out (aint nobody got time fo dat).
 I will try upgrading the sdk again once [mqtt](https://github.com/tuanpmt/esp_mqtt) upgrades to 0.9.5+.